tom-leamon/design-patterns-JS/docs.md

-## behavioral
+## Behavioral
 Most of these design patterns are specifically concerned with communication between objects.
 ### Chain Of Resp
-delegates commands to a chain of processing objects.
+Delegates commands to a chain of processing objects.
 ##### chain-of-resp-es6.js
 ```Javascript
 class ShoppingCart {